Pemulwuy: Skull

-Repatriation of the skull of Pemulwuy has been requested by Sydney Aboriginal people.
+Repatriation of the skull of Pemulwuy has been requested by Sydney's Aboriginal people.
 In 2010, Prince William announced he would return Pemulwuy's skull to his Aboriginal relatives.
-One trail led to the Natural History Museum in London, but the museum has no record of the skull, and it has not yet been able to be located among the estimated 3,000 other remains of Aboriginal people in the UK.
+One trail led to the Natural History Museum in London, but the museum has no record of the skull, and it has not yet been located among the estimated 3,000 other remains of Aboriginal people in the UK.

 Legacy

 The Sydney suburb of Pemulwuy, New South Wales is named after him, as well as Pemulwuy Park in Redfern, New South Wales.

 In the 1980s the band Redgum composed a song about Pemulwuy entitled "Water and Stone".

 The first song on James Asher's 1996 new age album Feet in the Soil is entitled "Pemulwuy", and the last song is entitled "Pemulwuy Returns".
 Both feature didgeridoos.

 Australian composer Paul Jarman composed a choral work entitled Pemulwuy.
 It has become an Australian choral standard, and was performed by the Biralee Blokes in their victory in the ABC Choir of the Year 2006.

 In 1987 Weldons published Pemulwuy: The Rainbow Warrior by Eric Willmot, a best-selling novel providing a fictionalised account using early colonial documents as source.
 Matilda Media re-released the book in 1994.

 The redevelopment of The Block in the Sydney suburb of Redfern by the Aboriginal Housing Company was named the Pemulwuy Project.

 In 2008, Marlene Cummins released an eponymous song about Pemulwuy.
 This was later presented to Prince William along with a petition to bring Pemulwuy's head back to his people.

 In 2009, a remote boxing game for the Wii console, Pemulwuy Dream Team, was developed.

 In 2015, the National Museum of Australia installed a plaque honouring his role in Australian history as part of the Defining Moments project.

 In 2017, a Sydney Ferries Emerald-class ferry was named Pemulwuy.

+Pemulwuy was portrayed by actor Wakarra Gondarra in reenactment sequences in the 2022 documentary series The Australian Wars.

+The Pemulwuy Loop in the City of Parramatta pays homage to the warrior.